Leah Vaughan: Early career (2011–2012)

 Vaughan has said "I always wanted to be a wrestler since I was 12 years old.
 I was about 19 years old when I thought this could actually be a reality and when I was 24 I decided to pursue my dream."
-She got her start in early 2011 where she would make appearances on the pheriphry of wrestling - ring announcing, acting as referee, selling tickets and merchandise.
+She got her start in early 2011 where she would make appearances on the periphery of wrestling - ring announcing, acting as referee, selling tickets and merchandise.
 She was also paired up with Cody Deaner at NEO Wrestling, whom she acted as a manager for.
 Vaughan received some early training from Derek Wylde, but conflicting schedules made it difficult to steadily train.
 She made her in-ring debut in September 2011 against Cherry Bomb; that same month, she won an essay contest arranged by former pro-wrestler Edge which has as its prize a scholarship for training at Squared Circle Training in Toronto.